Casper-NS/P4-gCode-Compiler/README.md

 # GOAT-code compiler
-GOAT (G-code Offering Abstraction and Turtling) is a higher level abstraction over G-code.
+GOAT (G-code Offering Abstraction and Turtling) is a programming language that offers higher level abstraction over G-code.
-This project is a GOAT-code to G-code compiler
+This project is a GOAT-code to G-code compiler.

 ## How to use the compiler for GOAT-code:
 Open a terminal and execude the program with two parameters.